carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 CU wavefront execution mode is used if enabled and WGP wavefront execution mode is used if disabled (AMDGPU only)

+.. option:: -mwavefrontsize64, -mno-wavefrontsize64

+Wavefront size 64 is used if enabled and wavefront size 32 if disabled (AMDGPU only)

 .. option:: -mxnack, -mno-xnack

 Enable XNACK (AMDGPU only)